EfraemJoji/EJcryptosystem/README.md

 # EJcryptosystem

-The EJ (Efraem Joji’s) cryptosystem is a public-key cryptosystem with key exchange, asymmetric encryption and digital signature.
+The EJ cryptosystem is a public-key cryptosystem with key exchange, asymmetric encryption and digital signature.
 It is based on the associative binary relation of square matrix multiplication, with all matrix elements reduced modulo a prime number (here, chosen to be the mersenne prime 2^31 - 1 ).
 	It currently gives about 256 bits security for a 288 bit key , that is, double the bits of security of Elliptic Curve Cryptography and about 14 times that of RSA(Rivest-Shamir-Adleman) .
 It is about 24 times faster than the RSA and about 9 times faster than ECDH (Elliptic Curve Diffie Hellman)  .

 ###  → RSA 4096 bits is almost comparable in bits of security to EJ cryptosystem 288 bits